 Soyuz 1 was launched on 23 April 1967 at 03:35 local time.
 In the following minutes, the spacecraft reached an altitude of 220 kilometres.
 Soviet media announced the successful launch with joy.
 In the following hours, however, a disaster was going to hit the Soviet space exploration very hard.

-The launch of Soyuz 2 was cancelled and all the attention focused on bringing Komarov back to Earth.
-Komarov tried to start the engines for the first time on 24th of April at 02:56 local time.
+The launch of Soyuz 2 was cancelled, and all the attention was focused on bringing Komarov back to Earth.
+Komarov tried to start the engines for the first time on the 24th of April at 02:56 local time.
 His attempts were denied by the automatic control system of the spacecraft on the 16th, 17th and 18th orbits.
 Frustrated, Komarov started to lose his nerve as he cursed the “ominous spacecraft.”
-In his message to the ground station, he simply said: “nothing in this spacecraft is working.”
+In his message to the ground station, he simply said: “Nothing in this spacecraft is working.”

 Nevertheless, Komarov managed to enter Earth’s orbit during the 19th tour around the planet.
 At 05:59 Moscow time, landing motors were ignited to provide a secure descent for some time.
 After the engines stopped, a report from the Yevpatoriya station in Crimea included a message of Komarov having lost all the control of his spacecraft.